What is Virtual Currency?

 - Since the LLC is owned 100% by an IRA, it will be treated as a disregarded entity for tax purposes.
 No Federal income tax return is required to be filed and all income and gains from the cryptocurrency investment will flow back to the IRA without tax.

-Cryptocurrency investments, such as Litecoins, are risky and highly volatile.
+Cryptocurrency investments, such as Litecoin, are risky and highly volatile.
 Any investor interested in learning more about Litecoins should do their diligence and proceed with caution.